Patthethicc/EMPATHY_AVATAR_AI/README.md

    Then open http://localhost:8002/emoji.html (WebSocket ws://localhost:8766).

 ### Web Live2D setup
-- Place your Live2D model files under `web_avatar/...` and set the path in `web_avatar/index.html` via `MODEL_PATH`, or pass `?model=relative/path/to/your.model3.json` in the URL.
+- Premade Live2D Sample Model (Hiyori Momose) was used, which is found in `web_avatar`.
-- Expression names matching the emotion map (`Happy/Neutral/Concern/Sad/Angry`) will be used if present; otherwise the page falls back to simple parameter tweaks.
+- Expression names matching the emotion map (`Happy/Neutral/Concern/Sad/Angry`) are used.
+Each expression was manually created via adjusting facial parameters.
 - Status is shown in the top-right; subtitles and chat input are centered at the bottom.

 ### How it works